 Trust is built out of transparency

 If you have an issue but you think sharing it with your husband might affect your marriage, pray about it, let God guide you.
-If after praying, you still find it difficult to share it with him, seek the helpof your Pastor.
+If after praying, you still find it difficult to share it with him, seek the help of your Pastor or a matured Christian mother.
+But you must be sure of them, lest you are misled.
+I advise that you learn to be bold to speak out after creating an enabling environment with your husband as Queen Esther in the Bible.

-What type of company do you keep aside your relationship with your husband?
-Let your husband know your friends, and where you have a cordial relationship with male colleagues let him know them.
+The type of company you keep should be known to your husband.
+Let him know and accept your friend; where you have a cordial relationship with male colleagues let him know them as well.
+Where he is not satisfied with any company you keep, discard it.
 Your husband should not have any reason to suspect you of any adverse relationship.

 For some of us that have children, especially those that are grown, sometimes we cover their bad deeds because we don’t want them to be disciplined.
 At times I am tempted to do that.
 As mothers, we tend to be closer to our children; as such we get carried away by emotions and we don’t want them to be hurt.
 So, when a child commits an offence, we try to conceal it from his father so that the father would not discipline him or her.
 If you want to succeed in your marriage you must be sincere about the affairs of the children to their father.

-Verses that can help you build trust in your marriage relationship.
+Some verses that can help you build trust in your marriage relationship:

 “Do not lie to each other, since you have taken off your old self with its practices” Col.3:9